rundeck/rundeck/docs/en/manual/03-basics.md

 ![Ad hoc execution output](../figures/fig0208.png)

-You will also notice the ad hoc execution listed in the "Now running" part of the page, located above the command prompt.
+You will also notice the ad hoc execution listed in the "Activity" part of the page, located below the command output.
 All running executions are listed there.
 Each running execution is listed, showing the start time, the user running it, and a link to follow execution output on a separate page.

 ![Now running ad hoc command](../figures/fig0207-b.png)

-At the bottom of the page, you will see a "History" section containing all executions in the selected project for the last 24 hours.
-After the execution completes, a new event will be added to the history.
-A yellow highlight indicates when the command leaves the Now running section and enters the history table.
+The "Activity" section also contains all executions in the selected project for the last 24 hours.
+After the execution completes, a new event will be added to the list.
+A yellow highlight indicates when the command completes.

 ![Run history](../figures/fig0207-c.png)

-History is organized in summary form using a table layout.
-The "Summary" column shows the command or script executed.
+Activity is organized in summary form using a table layout.
+The first column shows the command or script executed.
 The "Node Failure Count" contains the number of nodes where an error in execution occurred.
 If no errors occurred, "ok" will be displayed.
 The "User" and "Time" columns show the user that executed